Saudi Arabia: New Personal Data Protection Law - What you need to know

 Article 19 of the PDPL states that the controller is required to take appropriate technical and organisational measures to safeguard personal data, including on the transfer of such data.

-Controllers must inform the competent authority when they become aware of a data security breach (Article 20(1) of the PDPL).
-Furthermore, the executive regulations shall determine in which circumstances controllers must inform data subjects of a security breach of their personal data.
-However where such a breach may cause serious harm to the individual or their personal data, controllers must inform them immediately of the breach (Article 20(2) of the PDPL).
+Importantly, controllers must inform the competent authority when they become aware of a data security breach (Article 20(1) of the PDPL).
+Furthermore, controllers must inform data subjects of a data security breach in the event that such a breach may cause the data subject harm or interfere with their rights or interests, subject to the provisions set forth by the Regulations (Article 20(2) of the PDPL).

-Notably, any of the aforementioned fines may be increased to up to double the stated maximums for repeat offences (Article 36(1) of the PDPL).
-The court may also order confiscation of funds gained as a result of violations of the law and/or require publication of the judgement at the offender's expense (Articles 38(1) and (2) of the PDPL).
+Notably, any of the aforementioned fines may be increased to up to double the stated maximums for repeat offences (Articles 35(4) and 36(1) of the PDPL).
+Additionally, the court may also order confiscation of funds gained as a result of violations of the law and/or require publication of the judgement at the offender's expense (Articles 38(1) and (2) of the PDPL).

 Key challenges for organisations